bernardopires/django-tenant-schemas/docs/install.rst

     :Default: ``None``

-    The schema which will be selected when a non existent domain name/tenant is used.
-Instead of raising a 404 you could redirect traffic to your public schema.
+    The schema which will be selected when a non existent domain name/tenant is queried.
+Instead of raising a 404 you can redirect traffic to your public schema or any other schema.
+    **Note that this attribute is required and is only used by the `DefaultSchemaTenantMiddleware`**.
     .. code-block:: python

         DEFAULT_SCHEMA_NAME = 'public'